woutdenolf/spectrocrunch/tools/README.rst

 Releasing
 ---------

-Create a tag (replace -s with -a for an unsigned tag)

-  #... change CHANGELOG.rst ...
-  git tag -s vMAJOR.MINOR.MICRO -m "Version MAJOR.MINOR.MICRO" git push --tags
+Bump to release version (see `Versioning`_).
 Then create a release on github based on this tag

   Title: Release of version MAJOR.MINOR.MICRO
   Body: Copy from CHANGELOG